 This chapter deals with installing the drivers and utilities essential to the operation or improvement of some of the computer's subsystems.
 The system takes advantage of some newer hardware components for which the latest versions of most available operating systems haven't built in drivers and utilities.
 Thus, some of the system components won't be auto-configured with an appropriate driver or utility during operating system installation.
 Instead, you need to manually install some system-required drivers and utilities.

 What to Install

-You will need to attach a DVD drive to the computer in order to access the drivers on the Device Drivers & Utilities + User's Manual disc.
-This contains the drivers and utilities necessary for the proper operation of the computer.
+The Device Drivers & Utilities + User's Manual disc contains the drivers and utilities necessary for the proper operation of the computer.